What Should I Do After a Car Accident?

 Survivors of car accidents often have several questions about what to do next, especially if they lost loved ones or sustained catastrophic injuries.
 Lawyer William McBride saw his family suffer injustice at a young age and decided to devote the rest of his life to helping others in his community.
 Here are some of the questions we frequently receive after car crashes:

-If you are involved in an automobile collision, stop.
+If you are involved in an automobile collision, stop what you are doing.
 Most states require an individual not to leave the scene of an accident, even a minor one, without first stopping to see whether there are damages or injuries.
-A person may be criminally prosecuted for leaving the scene of an automobile accident.

 Call 911 as soon as possible.
 If someone needs medical assistance, request an ambulance, especially if you suspect that you or someone else has suffered serious personal injuries.
 Even if it seems that no injuries have occurred, you will still want the police to examine the scene of the crash and file an accident report.
 However, do not discuss any circumstances of the crash and do not admit fault for the accident, even if you feel that you may have contributed to causing the accident.
 Admissions of fault or guilt will be used against you later.
 Just stick to the straight facts when speaking to the police.

 If you are physically able, record the names, addresses, phone numbers, insurance policy numbers, accident report numbers and license plate numbers for everyone involved.
 If there are witnesses to the accident, ask for their names and telephone numbers before they leave the scene.

 Call your own insurance agent as soon as possible after the accident.
 Just relay the facts of the accident as you know them; do not guess about what happened.
 If you do not know an answer to the insurance agent’s question, “I do not know” is a perfectly acceptable answer.